 CONCLUSION: Compared to the gold standard, MII-pH on medications does not reliably confirm the presence of GERD.
 Excellent outcomes with antireflux surgery are dependent on the presence of GERD; thus, patients should not be offered antireflux surgery until GERD is confirmed with pH testing off medications.

 Ward, Marc A; Dunst, Christy M; Teitelbaum, Ezra N; Halpin, Valerie J; Reavis, Kevin M; Swanström, Lee L; and DeMeester, Steven R, "Impedance-pH monitoring on medications does not reliably confirm the presence of gastroesophageal reflux disease in patients referred for antireflux surgery."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 11.